-Regulatory capital
+iii Regulatory capital and liquidity

-Vietnamese legislation does contain prudential requirements and separate debt provisioning guidelines.44 However, the SBV does recognise that Basel II is far from being implemented in Vietnam and it aims for gradual implementation over the coming years.
+Vietnamese legislation does contain prudential requirements and separate debt provisioning guidelines.44 However, the SBV does recognise that Basel II (not to mention Basel III) is far from being implemented in Vietnam and it aims for gradual implementation over the coming years.

-i Capital adequacy
+Capital adequacy

-In 2010, consistent with its stated intention to tighten prudential requirements, the SBV raised the minimum capital adequacy ratio ('CAR') of credit institutions (excluding
+In 2010, consistent with its stated intention to tighten prudential requirements, the SBV raised the minimum capital adequacy ratio ('CAR') of credit institutions (excluding foreign bank branches) to 9 per cent from the previously applicable 8 per cent.
+The ratio is calculated as the percentage of 'equity' over 'total assets in credit at risk'.